 We developed a system that allowed the psychologists to remotely control our complex (38 skeletal jointed) humanoid robot.
 Our goal was to enable them to have a natural conversation with another person through this robotic medium.
 The primary technical challenge was to provide expressive but precisely-timed control of the robot’s motions to non-expert users.
-By combining various fully-autonomous behaviors with semi-autonomous interfaces, we developed a tele-robotic interface to control the robot’s full-body motions and behaviors for a human-subjects experiment.
+By combining various fully-autonomous behaviors along with semi-autonomous interfaces, we developed a tele-robotic interface to control the robot’s face and body motions for a human-subjects experiment.

 Who’s Trustworthy?
 A Robot Can Help Teach Us.

 Robot Reveals Why Humans Trust, and Don’t

 Nexi robot helps NEU track effects of shifty body language

 Trusty Robot Helps Us Understand Human Social Cues

 Who (and What) Can You Trust?
 How Non-Verbal Cues Can Predict a Person’s (and a Robot’s) Trustworthiness